 Personal care homes are licensed and monitored by the Ministry of Health, however they are privately owned and operated businesses.
 Individuals and the home operator will enter into an admission agreement that outlines the terms of the agreement, the range of services provided and the associated costs.
 The type of care offered, the number of residents and the cost will vary.
 Individuals are responsible for the full cost of care.
 Low-income seniors may be eligible for assistance with the cost of living in a licensed personal care home through the Personal Care Home Benefit, managed by the Ministry of Social Services.
 More detailed information, including a listing of personal care homes by area and a guide entitled Selecting a Personal Care Home that is Right for You, is available online.

 Moving to a special-care home is a personal choice.
 If you are competent to make decisions for yourself and meet the criteria for long-term care, you can decide whether a special-care home is right for you.
 No one can force a competent person to move to a special-care home against their will.
 If you are not competent to make your own decision the law determines who can make this decision for you.
-People such as a personal guardian, appointed by the court, or your nearest relative can decide for you.
+People such as a personal guardian, appointed by the court, your proxy under a health care directive, or your nearest relative can decide for you.
 If there is no one to make the decision two people who are treating you can agree to admit you.

 Special-care homes are designed for individuals whose needs can no longer be met in the community through home/community-based services.
 Admission is on the basis of assessed need.
 Special-care homes continue to try to maintain the highest level of independence possible for their residents.